 Working On a Part Time Business

 Some homemakers have profitable blogs, create crafts that they sell on Etsy or design websites.
-Once you've managed the basics of your home, you may very likely have time for a part time business.
+Once you've managed the basics of your home, you may very likely have time for a part time business or volunteer work.

 If at all possible live simply and frugally so that your family does not depend on the income of your business.
 This means you put your homemaking first so that your household is more peaceful.
 Hopefully your husband can earn the majority of the money, while your income supplements to help pay down mortgage debt, contribute to an emergency fund, and give you added joy.
 This will take off the pressure so you can focus on being an effective homemaker.